Many or all companies we feature compensate us. Compensation and editorial

 Upstart’s HELOC eligibility requirements are hard to find.
 You must call the company for answers about minimum credit score, income, and debt-to-income ratio.
 But we found that once you call, the representatives are helpful and forthcoming about exact numbers.

 The lending requirements are similar to those of other lenders.
 You need a solid credit score to get a competitive rate.
-Upstart’s max allowed loan-to-value ratio (LTV) is higher than average, at up to 97%.
+Upstart’s maximum allowed combined loan-to-value ratio (CLTV) is higher than average, at up to 95%.

 You can get a HELOC for almost any type of property, including single-family homes, condos, and townhomes, making it accessible to nearly every homeowner.
 However, depending on where you live, you might not qualify because of your location.
-Upstart HELOCs are only available in 27 states (and Washington, D.C.) as of April 2025.
+Upstart HELOCs are available in 41 states (and Washington, D.C.) as of February 2026.

 RequirementDetails